-You've Been Told That You Need A Dental Filling...
+You've Been Told You Need a Dental Filling...

 There may be a time you’ll get a cavity, which compromises your tooth’s structure and integrity.
 A dental filling seals off that cavity, preventing it from worsening and causing further damage to your smile’s beauty and function.